 - Tamarind is great for balancing digestion when used in moderation; this can also help the flow of stools be firm, thus combating diarrhoea.

-- The antioxidants in tamarind are believed to prevent some forms of cancers.
+- The antioxidants in tamarind are believed to prevent some forms of cancer.

 - Tamarind can also help in reducing nausea that comes from morning sickness – sucking on a piece of tamarind with some salt on it can help the pregnant woman feel better.

-You can consume tamarind in the form of sorbets, add it in your curries, or even in your lemonade for a refreshing beverage.
+From the above list, you can see how tamarind is good for pregnancy.
+You can consume tamarind in the form of sorbets, add it to your curries, or even in your lemonade for a refreshing beverage.
 The uses are innumerable.